gada1982/CarND-Behavioral-Cloning-Project/README.md

 > python model.py

-The model was trained for 20 epochs with 38520 samples per epoch.
+The model was trained for 20 epochs with 38520 samples per epoch with batch-size 128.

 The final loss (mse) was: 0.035